PaulKinlan/paul.kinlan.me/content/en/2019-05-24-creating-a-commit-with-multiple-files-to-github-with-js-on-the-web.markdown

 Let me know if you've done anything similar with static hosting.
 I'm very excited that I can build a modern frontend for what is an entirely server-less hosting infrastructure.

+What about Zeit?

+Well, it's just kinda all automatic now.
+I use the `static-builder` to run the hugo command and that is pretty much it. :)